Skip to main content

 #

-I will work to pass a constitutional ammendement to overturn “citizen’s united” an make it clear what the rights of a “corporation” are, and how they as a legal entity differ from the rights of a “person”.
+I will work to pass a constitutional amendment to overturn Citizens United an make it clear what the rights of a “corporation” are, and how they as a legal entity differ from the rights of a “person.”
 Corporations are not people and should no longer be legally defined as “people” or “persons” for any reason.
-Instead we will create a classes of legal entities for various types of businesses which all fall under the ontology of a “corporation”, and thus inherit the rights, privileges, and liabilities under that definition.
+Instead, we will create a class of legal entities for various types of businesses that fall under the ontology of a “corporation,” and thus inherit the rights, privileges, and liabilities under that definition.

 I will work to define a corporate death penalty, with criminal accountability for every corporation’s Board of Directors and largest “principal” shareholders.
-So that, in the future when corporations decide to run the “calculus” of risk of: Immoral Profit - Moral Hazards > Legal Exposure + Civil Penalties they can add “Years in Prison” to the right side of that equation.
+So that, in the future, when corporations decide to run the “calculus” of Immoral Profit - Moral Hazards > Legal Exposure + Civil Penalties they can add “Years in Prison” to the right side of that equation.